-- Bookstore snacks

-- Refrigerators near cafeteria

-- Microwaves are found in the Student Center

-- Vending can be found near the cafeteria and in the Student Center
+- Bookstore snacks - Refrigerators near cafeteria - Microwaves are found in the Student Center and near the cafeteria - Vending can be found near the cafeteria and in the Student Center

-Discounted meal cards are available for purchase if you'd like to ensure you have money for meals daily.
+Discounted meal cards are available for purchase if you would like to ensure you have money for meals daily.
 You may add to your balance at any time and use your card for all food and beverage purchases in the cafeteria.